DATA-CENTRIC ARCHITECTURE OF YOUR DATA

 Optimize storage and compute to improve performance and reduce TCO.

-Observability, security, personalization, FinOps: cross-cutting challenges that are reshaping the work of architects.
+Observability, security, personalisation, FinOps: cross-cutting challenges that are reshaping the work of architects.

 This results in a Data-centric approach that places data at the heart of an organization’s processes, decisions, and strategies.
 When data is collected, managed, and analyzed, it provides valuable insights that help improve performance, foster innovation, and create market differentiation.